California bill would require businesses to offer e-receipts

 Many businesses and consumers already are moving toward e-receipts, said Democratic Assemblyman Phil Ting of San Francisco.

-His bill, AB161, would require all businesses to provide proof of purchase receipts electronically starting in 2022 unless the customer asks for a printed copy.
+His bill would require all businesses to provide proof of purchase receipts electronically starting in 2022 unless a customer asks for a printed copy.

 The penalties in Ting’s bill are modeled on the straw bill, said Nick Lapis of Californians Against Waste.
-It calls for written warnings for the first two violations and a fine of $25 a day for subsequent infractions, with a $300 cap.
+It calls for written warnings for the first two violations and a fine of $25 a day for subsequent infractions, with an annual $300 cap.

 “It’s intended to be a pretty light touch in terms of enforcement,” Lapis said.

-Advocates said the use of straws is declining after that law was passed.
+Advocates claim the use of straws is declining since the law was passed.

+Republican Assemblyman Brian Dahle of Bieber said he’s concerned the receipt proposal could be burdensome for small businesses, won’t save that much paper and may not be practical in rural areas without internet connections.

+In addition, “then they have your email, then they’ll be marketing to you or selling your information or it can get into privacy issues,” he said.

+Ting said consumers can still request paper receipts if they are worried about giving out their email addresses.

-Many larger stores already offer the choice involving receipts but it is unclear if a mandate would cause a hardship for small and medium-size stores, said California Retailers Association spokeswoman Pamela Williams.
-Her association and the California Chamber of Commerce have not taken positons on the bill.
+Many larger stores already offer the choice of paper or electronic receipts but it is unclear if a mandate would cause a hardship for small and medium-size stores, said California Retailers Association spokeswoman Pamela Williams.
+Her association and other business groups have not taken positions on the bill.

 Ting said businesses can save money by moving away from printed receipts.